BraveGroup/SheetCopilot/README.md

 - **[2023/5/19]** 👷🏻‍♂️ SheetCopilot was completed.

 ## TODO
-- Updated the function call parsing code to fix the quote parsing errors
+- Update the function call parsing code to fix the quote parsing errors
-- Updated API implementations
+- Update API implementations
-- Updated evaluation script to improve the checking accuracy
+- Update the evaluation script to improve the checking accuracy

 # Overview